peraza97/memScanner/README.md

 ## To Do
 - Update memory scan for strings in the case only part of the string is grabbed
 - Update memory scan to handle more data types
+- Work on making this robust, variables in the heap do not seem to be found when scanned